isaacnmm/pestpolicy-hugo2XX/content/posts/are-soundbars-worth-it/index.md

 com/story/spotify-tips-and-tricks/) on higher-quality speakers.

-**2. ** Further, you can get smart soundbar models such as Roku and JBL that have smart software like [Alexa](https://www.sony. com/electronics/support/articles/00226270), Google Assistant, and [Roku OS](https://en.wikipedia. org/wiki/Roku).
-Thus, you can easily give your old TVs a new life without - automation plus streaming - with no need for additional cables or set-top streaming boxes. **3.
+**2. ** Further, you can get smart soundbar models such as Roku and JBL that have smart software like [Alexa](https://www.sony.com/electronics/support/articles/00226270),Google Assistant, and [Roku OS](https://en.wikipedia.org/wiki/Roku).Thus, you can easily give your old TVs a new life without - automation plus streaming - with no need for additional cables or set-top streaming boxes. **3.

 ** Also, soundbars will have Dolby and channel Atmos - shown with numbers like 5.
-1. 4 where the number (5) represents # of channels, number (1) states if there's a sub-woofer (maybe even a wireless satellite speakers) and the last number (4) denotes support for DTS: X / [Dolby Atmos Surround](https://en.wikipedia. org/wiki/Dolby_Atmos) that'll support many objects.
+1. 4 where the number (5) represents # of channels, number (1) states if there's a sub-woofer (maybe even a wireless satellite speakers) and the last number (4) denotes support for DTS: X / [Dolby Atmos Surround](https://en.wikipedia.org/wiki/Dolby_Atmos)that'll support many objects.

 - What's the best soundbar under 200- Well, I recommend this compact and lightweight Vizio SB3621n-E8 to give you excellent quality from your TV at a budget.
 It has a wireless sub-woofer plus allows blue-tooth connectivity. - What's the best soundbar with Alexa - Well, I recommend this Yamaha YAS-209 that has an on-board Amazon Alexa to give you great connectivity and great sound quality.